Excel-projects/Server-Help/README.md

 [<img align="left" src="Images/ReadMe/App.png" width="64px" >](https://github.com/aduguid/ServerActions/blob/master/ServerActions.xlsm?raw=true "Download File")
 # Server Actions
 This is an Excel 2010 Addin written in VBA.
 It allows the user to use an Excel table to ping a list of servers and create a file for Microsoft Remote Desktop Manager.
+This is used for quickly determining which servers are offline in a list.
 <h1 align="center">
   <img src="Images/ReadMe/ServerActionsExample.gif" alt="vbaping" />
 </h1>

 ## Table of Contents
-- <a href="#overview">Overview</a>
 - <a href="#dependencies">Dependencies</a>
 - <a href="#glossary-of-terms">Glossary of Terms</a>
 - <a href="#functionality">Functionality</a>